Training Multi-Image Vision Agents via End2End Reinforcement Learning: Introduction

+At the operational level, existing agents typically assume a \emph{Monolithic Visual Context} and lack \emph{Explicit Visual Indexing}~\cite{zheng2025deepeyes,wu2025vtool,cao2025ground,zhang2025chain,su2025openthinkimg}, making it difficult to specify which visual entity should be manipulated in multi-image settings.
+At the cognitive level, long-chain reasoning naturally causes models to forget the initial visual input as text generation grows.
+Intensive inspection of local details in one image further consumes the context window, amplifying neglect of other images and breaking cross-image reasoning chains~\cite{tian2025identifying}.

-Empirical analysis reveals that, without active tool use during chain-of-thought(CoT) reasoning, the model’s attention to input images gradually diminishes, especially in multi-image scenarios.
+To overcome this bottleneck, we propose \MODELNAME, the first open-source vision agent trained end-to-end with RL for multi-images environments.
+Architecturally, as shown in Figure~\ref{fig:shoutu}, we expand the action space to support explicit visual indexing, enabling robust cross-image understanding.
+Cognitively, inspired by visual forgetting, we equip \MODELNAME~with a collaborative visual function suite: visual confirmation (zoom\_in for local details) and visual reflection (lookback\_reuse to restore global context).
+Empirical analysis reveals that, without active tool use during chain-of-thought (CoT) reasoning, the model’s attention to input images gradually diminishes, especially in multi-image scenarios.
 As shown in Figure~\ref{fig:attention-decay}, token-level focus on image content drops to near zero in later inference stages.
-To mitigate this issue, we introduce two specialized tools—a zoom\_in cropping module (visual confirmation) and an image lookback\_reuse module (visual reflection), which enable \MODELNAME~to autonomously reallocate attention across relevant regions throughout inference while fostering human-like iterative visual thinking processes.

-To avoid costly manual construction of high-quality SFT data while ensuring robust learning dynamics in complex environments, we adopt pure end2end RL training augmented by an action-trajectory two-level mask strategy designed to prevent ineffective trajectories or environment feedback from hindering exploration into advanced forms of visual reasoning.
-In addition, extensive experiments systematically analyze factors such as tool type that affect the behavior of vision agents during training.
+But \MODELNAME, through timely tool calls, refocuses image attention.
+Our pure RL framework allows the model to learn when, how, and which image index to interact with, establishing a robust ``observe--confirm/reflect--iterate'' paradigm.